skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 }
 ~~~

-Just like this, you can use it for mutations as well.
+In this way, you can use it for mutations as well.

 *****